MapColonies/export-interfaces/README.md

 ---

 - **getEstimatations** ⇨ returns the ***estimated*** exported **data** size in bytes and  ***estimated*** export task time in seconds
 ---

+---

+- **getFootprint** ⇨ returns the completed record footprint by id
+---

 ### Event Message